Fighting—and Winning—Above Your Company’s Weight Class

 Your large competitor says, “We have 4,000 offices and 22,000 employees worldwide.”
 You say, “If you have a problem or need something changed, I am the only number you will have to dial.
 You won’t have to call anyone else.”

 One tough challenge for your big competitor lies in differentiating itself from other giant competitors in your market.
 Over time, these behemoths work to match each other’s processes and capabilities.
 They start to look and sound more and more alike because—instead of being different—they start to play a game of “me, too.”
-This steady counterpunching makes it increasingly difficult for any of them to describe how they are different, and, by extension, they can’t pitch to their clients that they have specific superiorities making them the clear, hands-down choice.
+This steady counter-punching makes it increasingly difficult for any of them to describe how they are different.
+By extension, they can’t pitch to their clients that they have specific superiorities, making them the clear, hands-down choice.

 As lumbering giants grow ever more process-oriented, they usually sell “how” they do what they do.
 You create a tremendous advantage by selling the “why” of what you do instead.
 They say, “We use this process to produce this result.”
 You say, “The industry believes that this process is effective.
 We have found that by doing X, Y and Z differently, we help our clients produce a better result.”

 In one industry in which I work, it’s customary to prepare employees for a new job by calling them at home and reciting expectations and procedures.
 We generate better results by bringing employees into an office, where we can prepare them much more thoroughly, answering their questions in back-and-forth exchanges and replicating our client’s initial training in a hands-on setting.
 It’s radically different, and it produces a radically better result.